Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: INDEPENDENT VALIDATION

-The data used for validating Model 1 comprise 520 participants, with a lifetime CUD prevalence of 7.90\%, similar to the prevalence of 8.18\% in the training data for Model 1.
-For the validation of Model 2, the sample size is reduced to 514 due to missing values in welfare, with an associated lifetime CUD prevalence of 7\%, which is comparable to the prevalence of 7.30\% in the Model 2 training data.
+The data used for validating Model 1 comprised 520 participants, with lifetime CUD prevalence of 7.9\%, similar to the prevalence of 8.18\% in the training data for Model 1.
+For the validation of Model 2, the sample size was reduced to 514 due to missing values in welfare, with associated lifetime CUD prevalence of 7\%, which is comparable to the prevalence of 7.3\% in the Model 2 training data.

-\subsubsection{Validation Results}
+\subsubsection{Validation results}

-Figure \ref{fig:f2} illustrates the trajectories of AUC and E/O for risk prediction of CUD within a certain number of years made at the age of first cannabis use for both models.
-Model 2 generally exhibits higher AUC values, particularly for shorter prediction intervals after the initial cannabis use.
-However, as the prediction duration exceeds 5 years, the differences between the models become negligible.
-The E/O values of the two models are comparable with no values deviating substantially from 1.
-Supplement Figure S1 depicts the same trajectories for predictions within a certain number of years made at specific ages.
-Here, both models show similar AUC and E/O values, except AUC values for the 1-year prediction made at age 15; this variability is due to small number of CUD cases in that interval.
+Figure \ref{fig:f2} illustrates the trajectories of AUC and E/O for predicted risk of CUD within a certain number of years of the age of first cannabis use for both models.
+Model 2 generally exhibited higher AUC values, particularly for shorter prediction intervals after the initial cannabis use.
+However, as the prediction duration exceeded 5 years, the differences between the models became small.
+The E/O values of the two models were comparable with no values deviating substantially from 1.
+Supplement Figure S1 depicts the same trajectories for predictions within a certain number of years of specific ages.
+Here, both models showed similar AUC and E/O values, except AUC values for 1-year predictions made at age 15.
+In this case, the number of CUD cases is small.

 Supplement Table S4 presents E/O values for 5-year predictions made at the age of first cannabis use across four risk quartile groups and different levels of predictors.
-The continuous predictors are categorized using their median values.
-For Model 1, E/O values are between 0.8 to 1.2 for the third and fourth risk quartile groups, both biological sexes, both levels of conscientiousness and openness, and above median delinquency group.
-A larger deviation from 1 is observed for above median neuroticism group.
-For Model 2, E/O values remain between 0.8 to 1.2 for the third and fourth risk quartile groups, both biological sexes, below median conscientiousness, and both welfare groups.
-For the remaining groups, the values do not deviate too far from 1 except for the second risk quartile group.
+The continuous predictors were categorized using their median values.
+For Model 1, E/O values were between 0.8 to 1.2 for the third and fourth risk quartile groups, both biological sexes, both levels of conscientiousness and openness, and above median delinquency group.
+A larger deviation from 1 was observed for the above median neuroticism group.
+For Model 2, E/O values remained between 0.8 to 1.2 for the third and fourth risk quartile groups, both biological sexes, below median conscientiousness, and both welfare groups.
+For the remaining groups, the values did not deviate too far from 1 except for the second risk quartile group.